alexpichel/okb-gatsby/content/posts/2016-05-12--prolific-drug-sales/index.md

 agencyid: "keizer-pd"
 agency: "Keizer Police Department"
 category: "Policing"
-tags:
-  - "Drugs"
-  - "Chronic Nuisance"
-  - "Quality of Life"
+tags: [Drugs, Chronic Nuisance, Quality of Life]
 subTitle: "City ordinances and forfeiture proceedings were used to assist with the permanent cessation of ongoing drug sales from a home."
 ---